DreamDevel/eRadio/README.md

 * run ". ./tools/dev-shell" to export project PATH
 * run "install-deps" to install all dependencies
 * run "build" to build the project
-* run "install-eradio" to install eradio, icons and schemas
+* run "install-app" to install eradio, icons and schemas

 **Ubuntu 16.04 Based Distros**